leighfletcher/Collision-Induced-Absorption/README.md

 * `h2he_fundamental.dat:` Updated H2-He RV fundamental CIA from 2000-8000 cm-1.

 * NB.
 H2-He overtones and hot bands are then added following the original Borysow code [`H2He_all_trans.f`](https://www.astro.ku.dk/~aborysow/programs/h2he_all_trans.for).

+## NEMESIS Input Files

+Four versions of the NEMESIS input files for CIA are available - see the [NEMESIS repository](https://github.com/nemesiscode/radtrancode) for full details.
+These contain the CIA for all gas pairs (including H2-H2 and H2-He) on grids of temperature, pressure, and separated into 24 para-H2 fractions between 0.25 and 1.0.
+These tables have a maximum of 1501 spectral points, so the different `dnu` flavours span 0-1500 cm-1, 0-3000 cm-1, 0-6000 cm-1 and 0-15,000 cm-1, respectively.

 ## Notes: